MD 500E – Evading Sanctions

 The MD 500E is a small and relatively basic helicopter.
 It has a five-bladed main rotor, seats 4 (1 pilot, 3 passengers; although in North Korean service this is likely 1 pilot and 1 weapons operator), and has a 420hp engine, giving it an okay top speed of 251km/h.
 While relatively underpowered, it has very good agility, as seen in-game with the Israeli Lahatut, which should have an almost identical flight model.

 The MD 500s that arrived in the DPRK weren’t armed, at all.
 They were purely civilian models.
 However, at some point between their arrival (1985) and their first public display (2013), they were armed with 2 9M14 Malyutka ATGMs (known in North Korea as the Bulsae-1 or Susŏng) on either side, for a total of 4 missiles.
-This appears to be the only major modification.
 The Bulsae-1 is an MCLOS ATGM with 400mm of penetration, a 3km launch range, and a maximum speed of 140m/s.
+The MD 500 has also been seen with 2x 9M14s and 2x 9M111-2 (known in North Korea as the Bulsae-2).

 It’s unclear how many are armed of the original 86 – many are still used in air shows with no weapons attached.